Our knowledge of orthopaedics. Your best health.

 Internal Fixation for Fractures

-A broken bone must be carefully stabilized and supported until it is strong enough to handle the body's weight and movement.
-Until the last century, physicians relied on casts and splints to support and stabilize the bone from outside the body.
-The advent of sterile surgical procedures reduced the risk of infection, allowing doctors to internally set and stabilize fractured bones.
+Until the last century, physicians relied on casts and splints to support and stabilize the bone from outside of the body.
+The development of sterile surgical procedures has reduced the risk of surgical infection, allowing doctors to set and stabilize fractured bones from inside the body.
+This is known as internal fixation.

-During a surgical procedure to set a fracture, the bone fragments are first repositioned (reduced) into their normal alignment.
-They are held together with special implants, such as plates, screws, nails and wires.
+During a surgical procedure to set a fracture, the bone fragments are first reduced (repositioned into their normal alignment).
+They are then held together with special implants, such as plates, screws, nails, and wires.

-The implants used for internal fixation are made from stainless steel and titanium, which are durable and strong.
+The implants used for internal fixation are often made from stainless steel or titanium, which are durable and strong.
 If a joint is to be replaced, rather than fixed, these implants can also be made of cobalt and chrome.
-Implants are compatible with the body and rarely cause an allergic reaction.

 Plates